sialiaaaaa/sialia-site/posts/thoughts-on-coc-7e.md

 # i remembered that blogs are for posts

-I've just finished playing in a one-shot (_The Haunting_) of 7th edition _Call of Cthulhu_ and I have many thoughts which I will now be forcibly subjecting you to.
+Ive just finished playing in a one-shot (_The Haunting_) of 7th edition _Call of Cthulhu_ and I have many thoughts which I will now be forcibly subjecting you to.
 I won't be discussing the plot or anything so fear not.

 This is the first time I've been a player in a TTRPG in roughly four years.
 Possibly as many as six, I can't remember.
 I'm that sort of forever-DM.